adamsitnik/adamsitnik.github.io/_posts/2017-08-16-Disassembly-Diagnoser.md

 ## .NET Core

 The NuGet package of [ClrMD](https://www.nuget.org/packages/Microsoft.Diagnostics.Runtime/) implements .NET Core support, but targets only desktop .NET.
-It's not a problem, because we can use our architecture to get it running for .NET Core.
+It's not a problem because we can use our architecture to get it running for .NET Core.
 If host is a desktop .NET process it can use ClrMD to attach to the child .NET Core process.

 This is why if you want to get it running for .NET Core you have to target both classic .NET and .NET Core frameworks.